 A "supportive well-well medley" will be explained:

-Supportive means, ideally, supportive to me and this site, first and foremost.
-That is for safety reasons.
-Ideally, 'supportive' is supportive to both me and you - maybe many others.
+Supportive means, ideally, supportive to the site owner and the site's host, first and foremost.
+It is for safety reasons.
+Ideally, 'supportive' is supportive to both us and you, and maybe many others.
 That is at least a win-win way.
-And a succinct style that is put to work in a supportive [company] environment can bring about good changes too, according to TA [cf. Bnn; Pla].

-If you want to take a broader look at something that is poorly communicated and ugly too, feel free to ask, "Where is the evidence?
-Who benefits Where does the money go, all in all?" and try to be bulwarked enough to get fair answers, so that you may get wiser in time.
+Also be ready to question, "Where is the evidence? • Who benefits • Where does the money go, all in all?" and try to be bulwarked enough to get fair answers, and you may get wiser by and by.

 he may refer to human beings of either sex . . . sometimes he may also be used for grammatical simplicity . . .
 Is means that I have a reasonably firm conviction about something . . .
-Seems to be or appears to be means that I am waiting for further evidence before making a firm commitment [Hom xvii].
+Seems to be or appears to be means that I am waiting for further evidence before making a firm commitment (Berne 1973, xvii).

-In this way Berne suggests where he seems sure, even cocksure.
-We need to adjust to that.
-We see that Berne has devised reservations that modify statements, arguable or gross on his part.
-He has put some qualifications in the quoted, separate sentences (quoted above), just as the Nobel laureate Sir Bertrand Russel wants us to do.
-As a result Berne could perhaps penetrate into the minds of others better - by (a) shorter sentences; (b) more impressive statements at first glance - a kind of "fake dogmatism".
-Or by terse and savoury expressions.
+In this way Berne suggests where he seems totally sure.
+Readers had better adjust to the idea that Berne has devised reservations, has put some qualifications in the quoted, separate sentences (above), as the Nobel laureate Sir Bertrand Russel wants us to do.
+As a result Berne could reach others better - by (a) shorter sentences; (b) more impressive statements at first glance - a kind of "fake dogmatism".
+At any rate by expressions.